 Twyford Church of England Academies Trust was set up in October 2011 in order to allow the Diocese to use the strengths built up at Twyford CofE High School to be developed beyond a single school.
 The aim of the Trust is to deliver outstanding educational standards in a secure Christian setting.
 Our strategy is to take the distinctive features of Twyford CofE High School which are fundamental to its success as a school and distil these as principles which inform the Trusts key operations.

-The Trust has opened a second school in September 2013, William Perkin CofE High School, with its first cohort of 180 year 7 students.
+The Trust opened a second school in September 2013, William Perkin CofE High School, and has been approved to open a third high school in 2016.

 The Trust’s Christian ethos encourages students to have a strong sense of community – both in relation to the school and in the area of wider social concern.
 All sixth from students are encouraged to undertake some form of community service either within school or in the wider community.
 Effective recent examples have been involvement in a soup kitchen at a local church and running language clubs at a feeder primary school.